Closing arguments to begin in hate crimes trial of Ahmaud Arbery's killers - KTVZ

 Prosecution witnesses testified about racial slurs from defendants

-In the hate crimes trial, prosecutors called several witnesses last week who testified the men had used racial slurs in dialogue or in texts and social media.
+In the hate crimes trial, prosecutors called several witnesses last week who testified the men talked about Black people in derogatory terms and used racial slurs, including in texts and social media.

 One witness testified that Gregory McMichael, in talking about Black people in 2015, said “I wish they’d all die,” and “all these Blacks are nothing but trouble.”